Huriphoonado/sc-workshop/index.markdown

 layout: home
 title: SoundCells Workshop
 ---
 Welcome to the home page for the Spring 2022 remote course on notating music in [SoundCells](http://soundcells.herokuapp.com)!
-We'll update this website each week as we learn new ABC notation and make music together.
+This page was used and updated during the six weeks the course was taught, and has since been anonymized.

 ## Classes